Woman, 59, killed in attempted carjacking in West Humboldt Park

 The 59-year-old woman was wounded in the head and transported to Stroger Hospital, where she later died.
 The other two victims were transported to a hospital for observation.

-No one is in custody.
 Area North detectives are investigating.